raganwald/raganwald.github.com/index.md

 <!--
-  Warning: Footnote links are text highlights, therefore any edits to the body of the footnotse belo mutch have matching edits to the footnote links above -->
+  Warning: Footnote links are text highlights, therefore any edits to the body of the footnotes below must have matching edits to the links above.
+-->

 1. Sitraka was aquired by [Quest Software] in 2002. <a href="#fnref:sitraka-quest" class="reversefootnote" role="doc-backlink">↩</a>